Jonathan Davey QC

 +44 (0)20 7306 firstname.lastname@example.org

-- Camden Market Holdings Inc v IBRC : Dispute concerning rights under complex security arrangements in respect of assets worth £400m (with Antony Zacaroli QC).
+- Camden Market Holdings Inc v IBRC : Dispute concerning rights under complex security arrangements in respect of assets worth £400m.

-- Century Projects Limited v Almacantar (Centre Point) Limited EWHC 394 (Ch): High value commercial property dispute in respect of rights relating to iconic central London property, Centre Point Tower on New Oxford Street (with Jonathan Gaunt QC).
+- Century Projects Limited v Almacantar (Centre Point) Limited EWHC 394 (Ch): High value commercial property dispute in respect of rights relating to iconic central London property, Centre Point Tower on New Oxford Street.

-- Secretary of State for Justice v Topland Group and others : £25m commercial fraud dispute in respect of a transaction involving substantial central London business premises (with Simon Browne- Wilkinson QC and Philip Brook-Smith QC).
+- Secretary of State for Justice v Topland Group : £23m commercial fraud dispute in respect of a transaction involving substantial central London business premises.
+Jonathan acted for the Secretary of State for Justice.

 Rare artwork and other cultural items.
 For example: